microsoft/hlsl-specs/proposals/0026-hlsl-long-vector-type.md

 #### Constructing vectors

 HLSL vectors can be constructed through initializer lists, constructor syntax initialization, or by assignment.
-Vectors can be initialized and assigned from various casting operations including scalars and arrays.
+Vectors can be initialized and assigned from various casting operations including scalars, arrays, and initialization lists.
+Initialization of vectors from vectors or initialization lists with fewer elements than the assigned vector are not allowed.
 Long vectors will maintain equivalent casting abilities.

 Examples: